 Lean Coffee Meeting

-A freeform template to discuss any issue your team wants to cover
+A freeform meeting type to discuss any issue your team wants to cover

 What is a Lean Coffee meeting?